MicrosoftDocs/memdocs/sccm/osd/understand/install-software-updates.md

 *Applies to: System Center Configuration Manager (Current Branch)*

 The **Install Software Updates** step is commonly used in Configuration Manager task sequences.
-When installing or updating the OS, it triggers the software updates component.
+When installing or updating the OS, it triggers the software updates components to scan for and deploy updates.
 This step can cause challenges for some customers, such as long timeout delays or missed updates.
-Use the information in this article to help mitigate common issues with this step, and better troubleshoot when things go wrong.
+Use the information in this article to help mitigate common issues with this step, and for better troubleshooting when things go wrong.

 For more information on the step, see [Install Software Updates](/sccm/osd/understand/task-sequence-steps#BKMK_InstallSoftwareUpdates)